HenryNovoa/skylab-bootcamp-201809/staff/henry-novoa/handyman-project/handyman-docs/README.md

 ## Technical Description
 ---

 The application is a web application that is meant to run within a browser environment.
-It consists of a ReactJS frontend with Bulma and Bootstrap that connects to two APIs.
+It consists of a ReactJS frontend with Bulma that connects to two APIs.

  - The first API is RESTful and handles both the user data and the jobs they publish.
  - User data is persistent across page reloads, as local data is stored in the user's SessionStorage.